Clint Wilder

-Clint Wilder is a business journalist who has covered the high-tech and clean-tech industries since 1985.
+Clint Wilder is an American business journalist who has covered the high-tech and clean-tech industries since 1985.

 Biography

 Clint Wilder is senior editor at Clean Edge, a clean-tech research and strategy firm in the San Francisco Bay Area and Portland, Oregon, where he coauthors reports and writes columns on industry trends and has been a facilitator at the Clinton Global Initiative.
 He is a frequent speaker at clean-energy and green business events in the U.S. and overseas, and a regular blogger for the Huffington Post.
 In 2002, Mr. Wilder won the American Society of Business Publications Editors award for best feature series.
 He is also co-author of The Clean Tech Revolution: The Next Big Growth and Investment Opportunity, published in June 2007, which has been translated into seven languages.

-Wilder's forthcoming book is Clean Tech Nation: How the U.S. Can Lead in the New Global Economy (HarperCollins, September 2012).
+Wilder published Clean Tech Nation: How the U.S. Can Lead in the New Global Economy (HarperCollins, September 2012).